je-el/CS321_LAB03/README.md

 - knowing if the clients could be connected to the server through a single client file for both, or to create separate files for each client.
 - getting the data recieved from one client to the server sent to the other client from the server (forwarding)
 - making adjustments to send custom messages from client to client.

+#### Improvements:
+- In the future we will need to find a way to clean up the structure of sending and receiving the messsages.
+Right now the clients must send a message in order to receive any messages from the other client.
+	- one way we could do this is through using threading which can be seen to be attempted in [Our previous client file](Notes_Progress/Client.c)